blackboxdsp/rotor/README.md

 ## Contributing

 Should you discover any bugs or undesirable behavior, please feel free to open an issue or submit a pull request.
-I am happy to accept them as long as they don't alter product direction, otherwise I am completely open to discuss any ideas that you may have regarding NAME.
+I am happy to accept them as long as they don't alter product direction, otherwise I am completely open to discuss any ideas that you may have regarding Rotor.

 ### Building

-NAME is built using the JUCE framework, which graciously provides project files for various IDEs.
+Rotor is built using the JUCE framework, which graciously provides project files for various IDEs.

-For Windows users, simply navigate to `Builds/VisualStudio2019/NAME.sln` then build either of the two available configurations.
-Similarly, OS X users may navigate to `Builds/MACOSX/NAME.xcodeproj` and build using XCode.
+For Windows users, simply navigate to `Builds/VisualStudio2019/Rotor.sln` then build either of the two available configurations.
+Similarly, OS X users may navigate to `Builds/MACOSX/Rotor.xcodeproj` and build using XCode.

 If you have any issues building the plugin, please contact me or file an issue.